Updated for Warlords of Draenor 6.2

 Leveling a Mage or some other class?
-It’s pretty easy these days, especially with the Mists of Pandaria changes and since Mages excel at destroying things.
+It’s pretty easy these days, especially since Mages excel at destroying things.
 Still, there are a lot of quests and a incredible number of things to kill.
 Wouldn’t it be nice to have a bit of help in the “where to go and what to do” department?

 Zygor’s guide gives you that help, whether Horde or Alliance, at all times.
 It’s like having an expert showing you exactly where to go and what to do.
 Zygor’s has even gemmed for Int and, as a result, it doesn’t matter if you stop your questing to gain a few levels in PvP or the dungeons, you’re brand new to the game or you’re decked head to toe in heirlooms.
 Come back to the quests and Zygor will figure out where you should be, based on your new level, and update the guide accordingly.
 It’ll even let you zap your obsolete quests.

 You’re not even locked into any particular build.
 Zygor’s guide has a talent advisor which will recommend talents regardless of your class or spec.
 All in all you’ll blast to 100 faster than ever before.